boozinka/kb_network_automation/README.md

    g.
 After you are done executing your script, look at the 'my_output.txt' file to see what is included in the session_log.

-   ***Notes: both the send_config_set() and send_config_from_file() methods automatically enter and exit config mode; consequently, you don't typically need to control this yourself.
+   ***Notes***: both the send_config_set() and send_config_from_file() methods automatically enter and exit config mode; consequently, you don't typically need to control this yourself.
 The write_channel() and read_channel() methods can be useful if you need to make a custom solution to write/read the SSH channel in some way.
 The session_log can be very helpful for debugging Netmiko issues to see what occurred during the SSH session.

 -----------------------------------------------------------------------------------------